 Your policy can provide coverage for many personal effects, including clothing, jewelry, cell phones, scuba/snorkeling and other sporting equipment, and fishing equipment.
 Limits vary by state, so check with us for what's required in Florida.
 Personal effects coverage does not include jewelry, watches or furs.

 This pays to repair or replace equipment that isn’t permanently attached to your boat or personal watercraft, but is designed for use primarily on a boat.
 This includes items like lifesaving equipment, water skis, anchors, oars, fire extinguishers, tarps, etc.

 The Emergency Assistance Package provides coverage for towing, labor and delivery of gas, oil or loaned battery if the watercraft is disabled while on the water.

-Every need is unique – contact us today to find out how to get the best boat insurance coverage for you.
+Every need is unique – contact us today to find out how to get boat insurance coverage that matches your described needs.